 Try to access the website using only HTTP, you can add HTTP at the beginning of the URL.
 Now if the same problem is not fixed that means the problem is with the website.
 If you own that website, you should these two things:

-- Check whether the website name and alias match the actual URL of the website where the certificate is installed.
+- You need to first check the website name/domain and alias match the actual URL of the website where the certificate is installed.

 - Is your server using RC4 Cipher?
 If yes, then you need to fix it.